rapid7/metasploit-framework/documentation/cli/msfextract.md

 ---

 ### In the end
-msfextract will save configbytes of an apk in a seperate file, preferably a text file (see [Payload Class](https://github.com/rapid7/metasploit-payloads/blob/master/java/androidpayload/app/src/com/metasploit/stage/Payload.java#L32))
+apk_configbytes_extract will save configbytes of an apk in a seperate file, preferably a text file (see [Payload Class](https://github.com/rapid7/metasploit-payloads/blob/master/java/androidpayload/app/src/com/metasploit/stage/Payload.java#L32))